Catapults are not only a great teaching tool to learn about engineering and physics but are incredibly simple to build using a few household items.

 Line up the 2 craft sticks, notch ends together, and tie a rubber band around the notches.

-Get your preschooler involved: Same goes for this step – your child can try to tie the rubber band around the notches, even if it is just a few twists around the sticks.
+Get your child involved: Same goes for this step – your child can try to tie the rubber band around the notches, even if it is just a few twists around the sticks.

 Step 4: Insert fulcrum between beam sticks